CristiGhn/mediasmart/README.md

 # mediasmart

-Project has 2 Node.js applications (clien and api)
+Project has 2 Node.js applications (client and api)

 Client:
 1. Created in React with Create React app (npx create-react-app my-app)